Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking

-Many of the largest volumetric DDoS attacks that we have seen today rely on architectural properties of TCP/IP.
-For example, the Mirai botnet was used to generate unprecedented DDoS traffic volume, causing millions of dollars (in losses and mitigation service costs).
-In part, this seems to derive from the large numbers of sources that are relatively easy to compromise: IP address enumeration and scanning trivialize the discovery of poorly protected IoT devices, which can then be used to build the biggest botnet ever.
-Another example is that reflective amplification attacks capitalize on source address spoofing and redirect traffic to any IP addresses~\cite{mirai-botnet}.
-DDoS attacks have large variances in their TTPs and combating them is often done by application-level remediation (in scrubbing systems, appliances, app configurations, etc.)
+Most DDoS attacks that are launched on today's Internet are made possible by utilizing features in the TCP/IP network architecture.
+Previous work~\cite{jin2003hop,off-by-default,xiaowei05-dos-limiting,handley04-steps,rossow2014amplification} observed that DDoS attacks often exploit the following specific properties in IP: \begin{itemize} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item \emph{Push-model Communication}: Any Internet node can send packets to any other IP address.
+This leaves DDoS attack victims with no way to stop the attack traffic.

-Previous works~\cite{jin2003hop,off-by-default,xiaowei05-dos-limiting,handley04-steps,rossow2014amplification} have observed that DDoS attacks often exploit the following properties in IP: \begin{itemize} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item \emph{Push-model Communication}: Any Internet node can send packets to any other IP address. \item \emph{Destination-based Delivery}: Packet delivery is solely based on the destination address and there is no source address validation by default, thus source IP addresses can easily be misattributed. \item \emph{Limited Expressiveness in IP Forwarding}: IP's forwarding system cannot embody the semantic characteristics of application-level traffic, which makes it difficult for DDoS defense mechanisms to inspect DDoS attacks. \end{itemize}
+\item \emph{Destination-based Delivery}: Packet delivery is solely based on the destination address and there is no source address validation by default.
+Thus, source IP addresses can easily be misattributed, or spoofed, which is a primary feature used by volumetric reflective amplification DDoS attacks~\cite{osterweil202021}.\footnote{This type of DDoS attack has resulted in the largest attacks seen on the Internet to date.}

-Based on these observations of IP networking, \cite{handley04-steps,off-by-default} propose modifications to the existing Internet architecture to have greater DDoS resilience at an architectural level.
-A number of desired features of a DDoS-resistant Internet architecture are presented, the major ones include \begin{enumerate*} [label=(\roman*)] \item limiting the accessbility to a server based on the server's capabilities, \item source address authentication to prevent source address spoofing, \item separating client and server address space to prevent unwanted traffic from client to client and server to server, and \item building symmetric traffic flows to prevent reflection attacks at the network layer. \end{enumerate*} In this paper, our examination of NDN in Section~\ref{sec:ndn-ddos} shows that NDN's architecture natively embodies these notions.
+\item \emph{Limited Expressiveness in TCP/IP protocol stack}: IP addresses, even with transport port numbers, cannot expressively describe the semantic characteristics of application-layer traffic, which makes it difficult for DDoS defense mechanisms to inspect traffic to identify attack packets. \end{itemize} Moreover,~\cite{handley04-steps} proposed that a DDoS resilience architectural would need: \begin{enumerate*} [label=(\roman*)] \item limiting the access to a server based on the server's capabilities, \item source address authentication to prevent source address spoofing, \item separating client and server address space to prevent unwanted traffic from client to client and server to server, and \item building symmetric traffic flows to prevent reflection attacks at the network layer. \end{enumerate*}